Death of Julen Roselló: Incident

 Julen fell into the shaft while playing near a picnic site with his parents, José and Vicky, in Totalán, Spain.
 His mother was making a phone call while his father was preparing food.
 The shaft had been drilled in December 2018 by an entrepreneur searching for groundwater without authorization.
 It was left uncovered, though the owner claimed it was covered with rocks.
 His father heard him cry, but soil collapsed into the hole as he tried to reach Julen, and the cries stopped.
 Nearby hikers heard the parents' cries for help and called emergency services.

 Rescue operation

 Authorities determined that the unstable terrain required careful excavation to avoid landslides.
 Heavy machinery was brought in to dig a parallel shaft and create a horizontal tunnel to reach the boy.
 Miners from Asturias, trained in underground rescues, participated in the operation.
 The operation faced delays due to the rocky terrain and explosives were eventually used to clear obstacles.
 Julen's body was found on January 26, 2019.

 Recovery

 On January 26 at 1:25 a.m. local time, rescuers located Julen's body in the well.
-An autopsy revealed that he suffered "severe head trauma" from the 71-metre fall and presumably died instantly.
+An autopsy revealed that he suffered "severe head trauma" from the 71 m fall and presumably died instantly.